leemgs/detecting-emotion-cnn-20241128-1900/README.md

 3. **CNN Architecture**: A custom CNN is defined with convolutional, pooling, and fully connected layers.
 4. **Training**: The model is trained using the Stochastic Gradient Descent with Momentum (SGDM) optimizer.
 5. **Validation**: Accuracy and confusion matrix are used to evaluate the model's performance.
-6. **Live Camera Integration**: The trained model is deployed to classify emotions from live webcam input.
+6. **USB Camera Integration**: The trained model is deployed to classify emotions from live webcam input.

 ---